cerndb/storage-api/README.md

 these variables are not found, the NetApp back-end will default to use the in-memory dummy back-end.

+Configuration is done using environment variables, as per the 12-factor app pattern.
+The following environment variables are used:

+- `SAPI_OAUTH_CLIENT_ID`: The public client ID for the OAuth2 service the storage API runs as
+- `SAPI_OAUTH_SECRET_KEY`: The private key of the OAuth2 service the storage API runs as
+- `SAPI_ROLE_USER_GROUPS`: A comma-separated list of groups whose users are just plain users.
+If the list is empty or unset, unauthenticated users are included in the user role and given access to certain (non-destructive) endpoints.
+See the API documentation!
+- `SAPI_ROLE_ADMIN_GROUPS`: A comma-separated list of groups whose users are (at least) administrators.
+Empty list or unset variable means the role is disabled.
+- `SAPI_ROLE_UBER_ADMIN_GROUPS`: A comma-separated list of groups whose users are uber-admins (e.g. the highest privilege level).
+- `SAPI_BACKENDS`: A unicorn emoji-separated list of back-ends to enable, and their configuration as per the following pattern:
+  `endpoint_name:BackEndClass:option_name:option_value:another_option_name:another_option_value`,
+  where endpoint_name is the part that goes into the `/<endpoint_name>/volumes>` part of the URL, `BackEndClass` is the name of a class that implements the corresponding back-end (e.g. `DummyStorage`), and the following set of key emoji-separated options will be passed as keys and value arguments to that back-ends constructor.

+  The following example sets up a NetApp back-end and RAM-backed dummy back-end:
+`export SAPI_BACKENDS="dummy🔑DummyStorage🦄netapp🔑NetappStorage🔑username🔑storage-api🔑password🔑myPassword:@;🔑vserver🔑vs3sx50"`

+  Please note that it is perfectly possible to set up multiple endpoints with the same back-end.

 ## Testing and Continuous Integration

 Continuous integration is provided by Travis, and tests are run using